adobe/aquarium-fish/README.md

-# Aquarium: Fish
+# Aquarium Fish

 Distributed p2p system to manage resources.
-Primarily was developed in order to manage the dynamic Jenkins CI and simplify the infrastructure management, but can be used in various applications to have self-management resources and simple REST API to manage p2p cluster.
+Primarily was developed to manage the dynamic Jenkins CI agents in heterogeneous environment and simplify the infrastructure management, but can be used in various applications to have self-management resources and simple REST API to manage p2p cluster.

+Eventally becomes an internal cloud or pool of resources with high availability and business continuity features - an essential part of the modern infrastructure in worldwide companies.
+It will allow to build the automation without an issues of centralization (by proxying requests to nearby services), complete control on the environments and safety provided by sandboxing and dynamic nature of the envs.

+Aquarium will make the resource management as simple as possible and hopefully unify the dynamic resource management by integrating multiple environment providers (VM, container, native, clouds, etc.) to one entry point of allocating devices which can be used across the organization.

+## Requirements

+To run the node you need nothing, but the drivers usually require some apps to be installed into the environment.

-## Issues
+## Goals

-Could be found here: https://github.com/adobe/aquarium-fish/issues/
+* Completely distributed system
+* Run and operate locally with minimal required configuration
+* Flexible to use different database engines
+* Simple interface for the drivers which provides resources
+* Proper sandboxing of the running resources (host only networking by default)
+* Compact API with straightforward definitions
+* Socks5 and other proxies to redirect the applications to nearby services

 ## Usage

+To use the Aquarium Fish you just need to execute the next steps:
+* Ensure the driver requirements for needed driver are installed
+* Run Fish node
+* Obtain the generated admin user token
+* With HTTP API:
+   * Create Label which describes the resource you want to see
+   * Create Application to request the resource
+   * Use the allocated resource
+   * Destroy the resource

 ### To run locally